NRZT567/slope/README.md

-slope game from github.
+slope game from github. that was put together by nrzt
-by nrzt